All You Need to Know About Pentest (VAPT) Report

 2. Prioritize Vulnerabilities:

 Don’t overwhelm your audience with a laundry list of vulnerabilities.
 Prioritize findings based on severity, exploitability, and potential impact.
-Use a risk assessment framework like CVSS to categorize vulnerabilities per their potential risk.
+A risk assessment framework like CVSS can be used to categorize vulnerabilities per their potential risk.

 3. Leverage Consistent Structure and Formatting: